Residential Research Institutes

 The Research Institute in the History of Science and Technology at Caltech and The Huntington seeks applications from graduate students and post-doctoral scholars to participate in a week-long residential institute on the theme of ‘Anthroforming the Landscape: A Historical View from Asia.’
-Asia’s rising dominance and influence in the early twenty-first century speaks urgently to the historical context of contemporary concerns about environmental sustainability, and specifically to the history of Asian influence on travel and transportation; mining and metallurgy; technology and communication; the management of water and other natural resources; and the geo-politics of the locale, of the region and of the globe.
+Given contemporary concerns about environmental sustainability across the globe, it is now more urgent than ever to understand the historical roots of humanity’s ongoing transformation of the world’s landscapes.
+This institute will focus on the anthroforming of Asia and more particularly on the history of Asian influence on travel and transportation; mining and metallurgy; technology and communication; the management of water and other natural resources; and the geopolitics of the locale, of the region and of the globe.

 Admission is limited to ten participants.
-The Summer Institute will take place at The Huntington between Monday, July 5th and Friday, July 9th, 2021 and is convened by Professor Sophia Kalantzakos of New York University/NYU Abu Dhabi.
+The Summer Institute is convened by Daniel Lewis, the Dibner Senior Curator for the History of Technology at the Huntington Library.
 The Library is located in San Marino, California, close to Caltech, about an hour from downtown Los Angeles.
 The Huntington is a collections-based research and educational institution established in 1919 by Henry and Arabella Huntington that hosts scholars from around the world to pursue their research.
 It includes a famous landscaped garden dating from the Gilded era, art galleries, a botanical collection, and exhibition spaces that will be open to Institute participants.

 The Summer Institute will offer three mornings of seminars focusing on the use of Huntington resources of particular relevance to the projects of individual participants, providing extensive, hands-on guidance for the discovery of appropriate collections.
 The rest of the week will be given over to participants’ active use of the collections as research scholars.
 It is a primary goal of the Institute to help early-career scholars think critically about the identification, interpretation, and navigation of those archival sources which might inform their research.

 Each of the ten participants will receive a stipend of $500 and reimbursed travel expenses up to a maximum of $1,500.
-Accommodation will be provided free of charge at the Caltech Athenaeum from Saturday, July 3 through Friday, July 16, 2021.
-A full range of dietary choices are available for purchase at The Huntington’s several cafés.
+Accommodation will be provided free of charge at the Caltech Athenaeum.
+A full range of dietary choices is available for purchase at The Huntington’s several cafés.

 Travel and Duration

-Travel should be arranged so that participants can be on site at The Huntington on the morning of Monday, July 5 to be issued with a Reader’s card and attend an introductory session for the Institute.
-The expectation is that participants in the Institute will stay through Thursday, July 15 for the conclusion of the “Rich Rocks” conference.
+Travel should be arranged so that participants can be on-site to be issued with a Reader’s card and attend an introductory session for the Institute.

-Please note: It is NOT a requirement that the applicant be based in the US; or that they be an American citizen; or that they be enrolled specifically in a program in the history of science and technology.
+Please note: It is not a requirement that the applicant is based in the US, that they are an American citizen, or that they are enrolled specifically in a program in the history of science and technology.
 We aim for internationalism and inclusivity.
 Candidates from diverse backgrounds are warmly encouraged to apply.
 The language of the Institute is English.